liquidinstruments/moku-examples/docs/reference/mim/set_dio.md

 ---
-additional_doc: null
+additional_doc:
 description: Configure the Digital IO direction
 method: post
 name: set_dio
 parameters:
+- default: nil
+  description: A list of maps of pin and direction to configure.
+Must not be specified at the same time as `direction`
+  name: direction_map
+  param_range: "[{pin: 'PinX', direction: 'In'/'Out'}]"
+  type: array
+  unit:
-- default: 0
+- default: nil
   description: List of 16 DIO directions, one for each pin.
-Where, 0 represents In and 1 represents Out
+Where, 0 represents In and 1 represents Out.
+Must not be specified at the same time as `direction_map`.
   name: direction
-  param_range: 0, 1
+  param_range: "[0/1, ...]"
   type: array
   unit: null
-- default: undefined
-  description: A map or list of map of pin and direction to configure.
-  name: direction_map
-  param_range:
-  type: array
-  unit:
 - default: True
   description: Disable all implicit conversions and coercions.
   name: strict